Nevett/heuris/readme.md

 ## Monitoring

 Heuris has built in monitoring that is available on `http://localhost:8080`.
 The front end uses WebSockets to update the page in real-time.
 Event messages are sent on channel `_` which means that this channel must not be used in your application.
-All other channels are free to use.
+All other channels are available to use.

+A channel that is published to and has no subscribers will not appear in the front end.

+Try Heuris out at [https://heuris.io]().

 ## Development